hard-nett/docs/docs/guides/wallets/saftey.md

 ## Hot and cold keys
 To touch on a point of vocabulary, all key management products described above can be considered hot, in that it can and must produce valid signatures at any time.
-Even.
 This is a higher security risk compared to **cold** keys, which are kept out of a networked computer altogether, or at least require human approval before being accessed (like an HSM device stored in your desk drawer).

 Your validator operator and potential delegator keys should be **cold**.